 Brothers and co-authors of the Lee Brothers Southern Cookbook.
 Following graduation from Porter-Gaud School they both headed to the northeast for school at Harvard and Amherst.
 Matt and Ted have been featured in “Travel and Leisure” magazine travelling around the country (particularly the South) sampling true southern cuisine.
 Matt and Ted are currently working on their next cookbook, Simple Fresh Southern which launches in November 2009.
 Matt and Ted split time between New York City and Charleston.
 If you are a displaced southerner craving boiled peanuts or Duke’s Mayonnaise, check out their mail order business at www.boiledpeanuts.com.

 Author of the New York Times Bestseller Girls in Trucks.
 Published in April 2008, this is Katie’s first book and is loosely set in Charleston, SC.
 Katie studied writing while attending Brown University and later on received her MFA from Columbia University.
 She followed up Girls in Trucks with her Men and Dogs, Abroad, and a series of novels called The Magnolia League.
 Katie resides in San Francisco and works for Apple, Inc.

-Khris was a star on the basketball court at Porter-Gaud and went on to play at Texas A&M where he made the all Big 10 team and was conference Freshman of the Year.
+Khris was a star on the basketball court at Porter-Gaud and went on to play at Texas A&M where he made the All Big 12 team and was conference Freshman of the Year.
 After declaring for the NBA Draft as a junior, he was picked up by the Detroit Pistons.
 After a successful second season in Detroit, Khris was traded to the Milwaukee Bucks.
 In his second year, he led the team in 3-point percentage and was named on several ESPN watch lists.
-He signed a new contract in 2015 with the Bucks after becoming a first-time All-Star and leading the Bucks to the conference finals.
+He signed a new five-year contract in 2019 with the Bucks after becoming a first-time All-Star and leading the Bucks to the conference finals.
 Khris had his Porter-Gaud jersey (#22) retired in July of 2019.